HeroicKatora/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

 ## v0.4.0-preview.2 [NEXT]
-* Extensions are now implemented in such a way as to be used standalone.
+* Extensions will be implemented in such a way as to be used standalone.
   While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.

-The tests asserting the guaranteed properties
+The tests asserting the guaranteed properties will be written.

-[WIP] These restricted call properties have tests.
+Serde support for `NormalizedParameter` so that there is less confusion about how to construct them and the potential pitfalls of dropping duplicate keys-value pairs.
+Strongly assert their non-existence with the respective, dedicated error code.

-## v0.4.0-preview.1 [WIP]
+## v0.4.0-preview.1

 A HUGE refactor of the backend part of the library.
 For the `actix` part, see the relevant section.